tableau/extensions-api/docs/trex_sandbox_test.md

 The Extensions API GitHub project provides an example of a Sandboxed Extension.
 The Sandboxed Extension is configured to run in the test sandbox environment.

-1. After you start the local sandbox environment, start Tableau Desktop or Tableau Server 2019.4 (beta or later) and open a workbook that has a dashboard, or open a workbook and create a new dashboard.
+1. After you start the local sandbox environment, start Tableau Desktop or Tableau Server 2019.3 (or later) and open a workbook that has a dashboard, or open a workbook and create a new dashboard.

 2. In the dashboard, under **Objects**, select **Extension** and drag it on to the dashboard.

 3. In the **Choose an Extension** dialog box, click **My Extensions**, and then navigate to the `Extensions API\Samples\UINamespace-sandboxed` folder.
 Open the `uiNamespace.trex` file.

     The sample extension (web application) appears in the dashboard frame.
 The UINamespace-sandboxed sample finds and displays the data source for each worksheet in the dashboard and lets you configure the refresh rate.
 The **UINamespace-sandboxed** sample is a *sandboxed* version of the Network Enabled Extension, UINamespace sample.
 You can compare the source files for both extensions to better understand the differences and to see what it takes to port existing extensions (Network Enabled) to be Sandboxed Extensions.
-The sample extension make use of a popup dialog box for configuration.
+The sample extension makes use of a popup dialog box for configuration.